swallowcamel/nancywiki/Accessing-the-Certificate-sent-by-the-client-when-using-ssl.md

 ##OWIN
 It'll just be there if the host sends it on.

 If you use IIS as a host.
 You'll need to do the same config as with Aspnet.
 And you'll need an OWIN Aspnet host that supports the ClientCertificate.
 The [one](https://github.com/NancyFx/Nancy/blob/master/src/Nancy.Demo.Hosting.Owin/SimpleOwinAspNetHost.cs) in the OWIN demo in Nancy does.
-The [one](https://github.com/prabirshrestha/simple-owin) by Prabir Shrestha also will when [this](https://github.com/prabirshrestha/simple-owin/pull/2) will be pulled.
+The [one](https://github.com/prabirshrestha/simple-owin) by @prabirshrestha also will when [this](https://github.com/prabirshrestha/simple-owin/pull/2) will be pulled.